 - Meanwhile, heat the oil in a medium-size skillet.
 Add the onion and sauté over medium heat until translucent.
 Add the garlic and continue to sauté until both are golden.

-- Transfer the onion mixture to a food processor or blender along with the tofu, cauliflower, plant-based milk, and optional nutritional yeast.
+- Transfer the onion and cauliflower mixture to a food processor or blender along with the tofu, plant-based milk, and nutritional yeast.
 Process until smoothly blended.

-- Pour the sauce into the pot and stir together with the cooked pasta.
-It might seem like there’s a lot more sauce than what you need, but use it all — it absorbs into the pasta in no time.
+- Pour the sauce into the pot with the cooked pasta and stir together.
+It might seem like there’s a lot more sauce than what you need, but use it all — it absorbs into the pasta quickly.

 - Heat briefly to warm it all up, stirring often.
 Season with salt and pepper.
 This sauce is on the mild side so you’ll need to salt judiciously to boost the flavor.

-- Let stand off the heat for 5 minutes or so to absorb the sauce, then serve.
+- Let stand off the heat for 5 minutes or so to absorb the sauce.
+Stir in fresh herb or choice if using, then serve.

 Notes